JoshJancula/newRPG/thoughts.md

 -side area has your stats and stuff
     - your health and cash loot
     - lower section with weapons and inventory

+- things to do
+    - update myStuff to look like buyStuff tabs
+    - logic for driveby (you must have a car)
+    - assisgn a gun to each new user
+    - update quantity of units you want to buy